 Simply put, bankruptcy can occur when an individual’s debts are greater than his or her assets.
 Declaring bankruptcy means an individual is financially insolvent and can be relieved of outstanding debts.

 You will need to apply online for your bankruptcy and pay a fee with the application.
 Creditors can also apply for your bankruptcy on your behalf.
 Once a bankruptcy order has been made, the official receiver will give written notice of the order to a number of organisations; this will include the order being advertised in the London Gazette (an official publication containing legal notices).

 There are certainly disadvantages to bankruptcy that you must be aware of.
 Once you are made bankrupt, you will no longer be in control of your assets.
 The only things you may keep are items or equipment needed for work or items needed for household purposes, i.e. bedding, furniture, clothing and other basic household necessities.
 However bankruptcy can be quicker than other debt solutions – you could be discharged within just a year, although if you can afford to make income payments you will be required to do so for 3 years.

-For immediate and free debt advice please call Payplan free on 0800 280 2816 or use our Debt Help Form to submit your debt problem online.
+For immediate and free debt advice please call 0800 389 3302 or use the Debt Help Form on this page to submit your debt problem online.

 Please note that not all of these debt solutions may be right for you, so to have a full assessment please call us or complete the debt help form.